spanner/radiant-forum-extension/README.md

 I've tried to keep it simple and tidy both inside and out.
 This is helped by the fact that all the user-management is in the reader extension, so you should find this is easy to adapt and extend.
 The admin interface on the other hand is pretty basic: we expect most administration to happen through the public pages but there does need to be at least a dashboard to give a better overview.
 That will come soon.

-As far as I know this is the best forum software available for rails.
-I look forward to finding out that it's not.
+As far as I know this is the only decent forum software available for rails.
+If I can't find a better alternative, I will spin this off as a separate rails 3 engine that works alongside radiant but does not require it.

+## Demo and documentation

+You can find a standard radiant forum installation at [https://github.com/spanner/radiant-forum-demo](https://github.com/spanner/radiant-forum-demo).
+It serves many purposes: integration test target, reference platform, documentation and demo site and starting point for larger projects.
+There is some way to go on the documentation front but it should already serve as a useful starting point.

 ## Status

-This code has been surviving in the world for four or five years (and more, since some it originally came from Beast), but this version is about 75% new and you know what that means: new bugs.
+This code has been surviving in the world for five or six years (and more, since some it originally came from Beast), but this version is about 75% new and you know what that means: new bugs.
 Github issues are always welcome.

 ## Latest

+* Tidied up and made compatible with radiant 1
+* Group-visibility folded in
 * Inline editing with editable-for-interval setting
 * Punymce-based wysiwig editing.
 * Page comments data structure simplified.
 Migration required.